RE3-Github-Organization/circle2web/content/blog/_index.md

 author: team_members/tero.md

 ---
 Stay current with our blog insights.
 We understand that technology executives are facing unprecedented security challenges.
-Our own team - together with featured Guest Stars - regularly share their “I’ve experienced that”-perspectives to help answer questions that security professionals wrestle with daily.
+Our own team - together with featured Guest Stars - regularly share their perspectives to help answer questions that security professionals wrestle with daily.